w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 permalink: /standards-guidelines/wcag/wcag3-intro/  # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr
 ref: /standards-guidelines/wcag/wcag3-intro/    # Do not change this

-description: Introduces the W3C Accessibility Guidelines (WCAG) 3.0 Working Draft.
+description: Introduces the W3C Accessibility Guidelines (WCAG) 3 Draft.
 WCAG documents explain how to make the web more accessible to people with disabilities.
 image: /content-images/wcag/wcag3-social.png
 feedbackmail: wai@w3.org